 Inform your mortgage lender

-Depending on how long the arrangement is for, you may need to switch to a different mortgage.
+Depending on how long the arrangement is for, you might need to switch to a different mortgage.

 As a landlord you need to know your Income Tax and Capital Gains Tax liabilities.

 Rental income is added to any other income you earn during the year.